-All employees and students must make any report directly to their immediate supervisor, division dean and Chief Human Resource Officer via person, in person or electronically.
+All employees and students must make any report directly to their immediate supervisor, division dean and Executive Human Resource Officer, in person or electronically.

 The college president may initiate formal proceedings on his or her own initiative.

 Any complainant who files a complaint under this policy in willful disregard of the truth may be subject to appropriate disciplinary proceedings.